CS2103JAN2017-W13-B1/main/docs/DeveloperGuide.md

 #### Use case: Rescheduling a task

-**MSS**
+**MSS**:

-1. User enters a new datetime for a selected index (can be retrieved by list command) by update command
+1. User supplies a selected index and new date time in the update command
-2. µTask rescheduling the selected task<br>
+2. µTask reschedules the selected task<br>
 Use case ends.

 **Extensions**